-Fig. S26.
-Network performance for different quantized bits precision within the same quantized bounds.
-(A) The quantized bound was chosen at 1.5.
-(B) The final weights distribution of the output layer (500 × 200) for the 2-bit and 3-bit precision.
+Supplementary Fig. 26.
+Network performance for different quantized bits precision within the same quantized bounds. a, The quantized bound was chosen at 1.5. b, The final weights distribution of the output layer (500 × 200) for the 2-bit and 3-bit precision.